 In 1986, a mortgage burning service was held during Sunday worship to celebrate the church being mortgage free in less than 20 years.
 In June of 2009, the church celebrated its 40th anniversary with guest preacher Reverend Nelson Basil.
 Reverend Basil was the pastor who led in building the present church facility and served the church for 34 years.

 The Rev. Nelson F. Basil served from 1957 to 1991, the longest tenure of any pastor at First Baptist Church.
 In the years following the pastorate of Rev. Basil the church experienced some pain and difficulty.
 Our next settled pastor, (as opposed to Interim Pastors), the Rev. Dr. Tom Eberlein seemed like a good fit and was doing great work with the church when he died.
 The next settled pastor stayed with First Baptist for only two years.
 Rev. Rick Kesler was called to the pastorate in the spring of 2003 and was with the church for four years.
 Rev. Dr. David Hardin served here next for over 4 years before being called to Bethlehem, PA.
-Currently the church is being served by Interim Pastor Rev. Debra Federico.
+Now the church is being served by Pastor Rev. Debra Federico.

 Over the years, the church experienced some challenges as well as joys.
 Among the challenges, the people of First Baptist have successfully completed the construction of three church buildings, overcame a split of the church congregation in 1937 and survived a threatened split in 1958.
 The joys, however, have far outweighed the challenges.
-The Sunday school ministry, which began in 1853, continues to provide age appropriate classes for children both you and adults.
+The Sunday school ministry, which began in 1853, continues to provide age appropriate classes for children both young and adult.
 Over the years the church has always been noted for its wonderful music.
 There have been many fine choirs and excellent soloists that have provided beautiful music, adding spiritual depth to the services.
 There are many celebrated events in our history which make us a stronger congregation in our walk together in faith and love.

 The Moeler pipe organ, which was installed when the church was built, has been updated.
 Four new ranks of pipes were added, the organ console was fitted with a new combination action and the instrument was reworked and regulated.
 The work was completed in 1999 and the organ was rededicated in June 2000.